Josh Boyce: Professional career

-He was drafted by the New England Patriots in the fourth round, with the 102nd overall pick, of the 2013 NFL Draft.

 New England Patriots

-Boyce was drafted with a toe injury and did not participate in the Patriots' rookies-only training camp in early May.
+He was selected by the New England Patriots in the fourth round, with the 102nd overall pick, of the 2013 NFL draft.
+Boyce was selected with a toe injury and did not participate in the Patriots' rookies-only training camp in early May.
 On May 24, the Patriots signed Boyce to his rookie deal worth $2.367 million over four years.

 Boyce only recorded nine receptions during his rookie year before being placed on injured reserve.
-He was waived by the Patriots on August 30, 2014 as part of final roster cuts, then signed to New England's practice squad the next day.
+He was waived by the Patriots on August 30, 2014, as part of final roster cuts, then signed to New England's practice squad the next day.
 After spending most of the 2014 season on the Patriots' practice squad, Boyce was called up from the practice squad on December 27 after Alfonzo Dennard was placed on season-ending injured reserve.
 Boyce was on the Patriots roster for their win over the Seattle Seahawks in Super Bowl XLIX but was inactive.
-On August 31, 2015 Boyce was waived by the Patriots and after clearing waivers was placed on the injury reserve list.
+On August 31, 2015, Boyce was waived by the Patriots and after clearing waivers was placed on the injury reserve list.

 Indianapolis Colts

 On April 7, 2016, Boyce signed with the Indianapolis Colts.
-Josh He was released on August 16, 2016 following the first preseason game.
+He was released on August 16, 2016, following the first preseason game.

 Cleveland Browns

 Boyce was signed by the Cleveland Browns on August 21, 2016.
 On August 29, 2016, he was waived by the Browns.
 On September 14, 2016, he was re-signed to the Browns' practice squad.
 He signed a reserve/future contract with the Browns on January 2, 2017.
-He was released on September 1, 2017 during roster cutdowns.
+He was released on September 1, 2017, during roster cutdowns.